 Immigrants from Guangdong, Guangxi, Hong Kong, and Macau SPEAK THE Cantonese dialect in Taiwan.

-This is a common foreign language whose use is gaining prominence in Taiwan.
-The universal appeal of English is excellent; this informs the use of the language by some large private schools that provide English instructions in the language.
+With major technology companies having their base in Taiwan, English has become common foreign language whose use is gaining prominence in Taiwan.
+Thanks to globalisation, the universal appeal of English is excellent; this informs the use of the language by some large private schools that provide English instructions in the language.
 That’s the end of the languages of Taiwan! zaijian!